Discover How to Propagate Aloe Vera from Pups easily and How to Force it to Grow More Pups in this informative post.

 Step 1: Removing Pups from the Mother Plant

 The most important part of the process is to remove the pups from the parent pot in which they are growing.
-The best part is, you don’t have to wait too long as the pups are all ready to get separated from the pot as early as they grow a few sets of strong leaves.
+The best aspect is you don’t have to wait too long, as the pups are all ready to get separated from the pot as early as they grow a few sets of strong leaves.

 A mature aloe plant produces pups near its base, which you can easily remove to grow new plants.

 - Carefully take out the plant from the pot.
 Make sure you are not damaging the root ball in the process.
 You can tap the side of the planter to do so.
 If the plant is tightly embedded in the pot, then break it.
 The aim is to raise the whole mother plant along with roots while ensuring the pups remain intact.